balderdashy/sails-docs/reference/ModelProperties.md

 Model attributes are basic pieces of information about a model.
 A model called `Person` might have attributes called `firstName`, `lastName`, `phoneNumber`, `age`, `birthDate` and `emailAddress`.

+> Note, this section applies only if you are using [Waterline](https://github.com/balderdashy/waterline) as your ORM.
+If you're not sure what this means, ignore this message.

 ### Attribute Types